gcbrueckmann/HotMelt/docs/overview/routes/index.md

 - A string or an array of strings identifying the valid HTTP methods for this route (optional).
 - An array of options (optional).
 This is typically used for per-route configuration of middleware options, such as `Middleware\BasicAccessAuthentication`.

+Pass `null` for the `$action` parameter and HotMelt will use a default action implementation (as returned by `HotMelt\Action::defaultAction()`).
+This can be useful if you want to render a template for a route that does not require any action level processing.

 Routes are evaluated in the order they have been declared in.
 If you want to define the same options for multiple routes, you can bracket these in calls to `Route::pushDefaultOptions()` and `Route::popDefaultOptions()`.

 [actions-overview]: ../actions